-The Government has allocated \$542.7 million to fund a remodelled Community Infrastructure Improvement Project (CIIP).
+6.23 Mr. Speaker, the Government has allocated \$542.7 million to fund a remodelled Community Infrastructure Improvement Programme (CIIP).
 The aim is to enhance the aesthetics of our communities and to preserve and maintain critical community infrastructure.
 In 2015, it will create employment for 500 persons in community enhancement activities related to rehabilitating, and maintaining community infrastructure including drains, small bridges and parapets.
-This allocation will also finance the creation of green spaces in selected areas countrywide, including Bartica.
+Mr. Speaker, this allocation will also finance the creation of green spaces in selected areas countrywide, including Bartica.
 Once successful, it is anticipated that this initiative will be expanded to more communities across the country.